DrakeLab/miller-tb-assortativity/README.md

 ### Checklist:

-* X Understand the relationship between measures of community structure (Q vs. r) for K=2 modules X Run study across larger parameter grid and more replicates
+* X Understand the relationship between measures of community structure (Q vs. r) for K=2 modules
+* X Run study across larger parameter grid and more replicates
+* Analyze and interpret results from extended simulations
 * Understand and relate results to Salathe and Sah research
 * Decide on next steps which could be: (1) Seed epidemics disproportionately in one module; (2) Incorporate sex-specific susceptibility; (3) Incorporate latent class of individuals; (4) Sample epidemics according to COHSONET and validate results